PostHog/posthog.com/contents/blog/how-to-create-personas.md

 2. What are you using [name of your product] to do right now?
 3. What obstacles do you face when trying to achieve your goals?

-This will tell you you who your users are, what motivates them and what their problems are.
+This will tell you you who your users are, what motivates them, and what their problems are.

 The quickest and easiest way to ask these questions is with an [in-product survey](/surveys):

 ![Example of in-product survey to create a user persona](../images/blog/how-to-create-personas/survey-personas.png)

-If you need to go more in-depth, you can also conduct interviews with your users.
+If you need to go more in-depth, you can also interview your users.
 Good questions to dig into in these interviews are:

 - What are your main responsibilities in your current role?
 - How do you define success in your role?